Easiest Business Credit Cards to Get in Canada 2026

 No, we don’t have any hidden fees!
 All charges, including currency conversion and premium plans, are clear and transparent.
 You can even issue unlimited corporate cards to your team and sign up with a free plan in minutes!
 Learn more about our transparent Pricing.

-Nope!
+No!
 Other companies and traditional bank accounts have high minimum balance requirements.
 This makes accounts inaccessible for small businesses or individuals.
 Venn does not require a minimum balance.
+Your CAD and USD funds will also earn 2% interest regardless of the balance.

-Our process is quick — Customers typically get set up in 5 minutes or less!
+Our process is quick, customers typically get set up in 5 minutes or less!
 Create a free account and start saving with no monthly fees, cashback on card spend, and the best FX rates around.

 Of course!
 Our friendly Support specialists are available via Chat or Email 24 hours a day, 7 days a week, 365 days a year.
 All tickets are monitored and responded to within 24 hours, with an average response time of 30 minutes.

 Yes, we have a direct integration with QBO and Xero.
-We are working on more integrations very soon!
+We are working on adding more integrations soon!

-Join 5,000+ businesses banking with Venn today
+Join 10,000+ businesses banking with Venn today

 Streamline your business banking and save on your spend and transfers today